New from Corevident

 Execution Risk and Decision Authority Diagnostic

-• Where workflows are not truly build-ready
+• Where workflows are not genuinely build-ready

-• Where auditability will break under scrutiny
+• Where auditability will not hold under scrutiny

 01